|

 your faith is real, it isn't just saying, "Save me from the consequence

 of my sin."
 It is saying, "Save me from my sin."
-Not just what it will
+Not just what

 do in the future, but what it is doing in the present.